Safeguarding Your Data

 LTS has identified the following ways in which to store and backup your data:

-H: The "home directory" provides storage for personal files and folders.
-This is where you might keep copies of work in progress, personal notes, letters and similar data.
+- H: The "home directory" provides storage for personal files and folders.
+This is where you might keep copies of work in progress, personal notes or documents, and other similar data.

 Backup to an External Hard Drive

 A third option for protecting files on your desktop computer is to use an external disk drive to perform your own scheduled backups.
 Leopard, the most recent release of the Macintosh OS/X operating system (version 10.5) incorporates Time Machine software for that purpose.
 LTS can assist in configuring your computer, whether Macintosh or Windows, to use an external backup drive; however, you or your department will be responsible for purchasing the necessary hardware and software.

 In summary, the three mechanisms identified by LTS for safeguarding your data are:

 - Space will be made available as required